danisafi/landsandpeople/README.md

 - A user can have multiple bookings (one-to-many)
 - A package can have multiple reservation details (one-to-many)
 - A reservation detail can have multiple reservation update (one-to-many)
-- A reservation can have one cancelled reservation ( One to One (optional))
+- A reservation can have one cancelled reservation (one-to-one (optional))

 ---